-- 2).
-All cut and fill slopes shall be stabilized with planting at the completion of final grading.
-Planting should be of native plant species indigenous to the Santa Monica Mountains using accepted planting procedures, consistent with fire safety requirements.
-Such planting shall be adequate to provide 90 percent coverage within two (2) years, and this requirement shall apply to all disturbed soils. - 3).
-The landscape plan shall be designed in a manner that minimizes impacts to canyon views from the public road, Fernwood Pacifica Road. - 4) Plantings will be maintained in good growing condition throughout the life of the project and, whenever necessary, shall be replaced with new plant materials to ensure continued compliance with applicable landscape requirements. - 5) The Permittee shall undertake development in accordance with the final approved plan.
-Any proposed changes to the approved final plan shall be reported to the Executive Director.
-No changes to the approved final plan shall occur without a Coastal Commission approved amendment to the coastal development permit, unless the Executive Director determines that no amendment is required. - 6) Vegetation within 20 feet of the proposed structure may be removed to mineral earth, vegetation within a 200-foot radius of the structure may be selectively thinned in order to reduce fire hazard.
+Vegetation within 20 feet of the proposed house may be removed to mineral earth, vegetation within a 200-foot radius of the main structure may be selectively thinned in order to reduce fire hazard.
 However, such thinning shall only occur in accordance with an approved long-term fuel modification plan submitted pursuant to this special condition.
 The fuel modification plan shall include details regarding the types, sizes and location of plant materials to be removed, and how often thinning is to occur.
-In addition, the applicant shall submit evidence that the Final Fuel Modification Plan has been reviewed and approved by the Forestry Department of Los Angeles County.
-Irrigated lawn, turf and ground cover planted within the twenty foot radius of the proposed house shall be selected from the most drought tolerant species or subspecies, or varieties suited to the Mediterranean climate of the Santa Monica Mountains. - 7) Rodenticides containing any anticoagulant compounds (including, but not limited to, Bromadiolone or Diphacinone) shall not be used.
+In addition, the applicant shall submit evidence that the fuel modification plan has been reviewed and approved by the Forestry Department of Los Angeles County.
+Irrigated lawn, turf and ground cover planted within the twenty foot radius of the proposed house shall be selected from the most drought tolerant species or subspecies, or varieties suited to the Mediterranean climate of the Santa Monica Mountains.